How we tested

 For years, whenever we wanted a smoky flavor in gas-grilled food, we wrapped soaked wood chips in aluminum foil packets and placed them over the burners.
 Would vented metal smoker boxes filled with soaked wood chips do a better job?

-To find out, we gathered four smoker boxes ranging in price from $12.79 to $82.45, three made of stainless steel and one of cast iron.
+To find out, we gathered four smoker boxes ranging in price from less than $15 to nearly $90, three made of stainless steel and one of cast iron.
 Using our favorite gas grill, we smoked a chicken in each one as well as in our tried-and-true foil packet.
 The result?
 All the boxes were easy to fill and use, and all but one fit neatly under the grill grates.